carvel-dev/carvel/content/ytt/docs/latest/data-values-schema-migration-guide.md

 #@ lib = library.get("lib").with_data_values(data.values)
 --- #@ template.replace(lib.eval())
 ```
-Using the same `values-1.yml` and `values-2.yml` files from the [multiple data values files schema migration example above](#multiple-data-values-files).
+Using the same `values-1.yml` and `values-2.yml` files from the [multiple Data Values files Schema migration example above](#multiple-data-values-files).

-Migrating to schema happens one library at a time.
+Migrating to Schema happens one library at a time.
 Let's start with the root library, which includes everything at and below the file system level where the `ytt` invocation was called, not including the `_ytt_lib` folder:
 ```bash
 .
 └── config